jabadymandry/github-flow/02-Best-Practices/01-Github-Flow/README.md

 👉 Here is some [inspiration](https://gist.github.com/ssaunier/faa9965201153555bc954fb4713eea7c) if you need.
 </details>

-You can open this file in Chrome (go to File Explorer, browse to the right folder and then drag/drop or the `index.html` file into a Google Chrome window).
+You can open this file in Chrome, then click on the "Raw" button.
+You can now copy the html code and put it into your own `index.html` file.
+You now have a sample to modify.

-When you are happy with your code and with the way it look in the browse, it's time to commit!
+When you are happy with your code and with the way it look in the browser, it's time to commit!

 ```bash
 git status # Which files were changed?